 Low self-esteem is a self-propelling fall into a dizzying blur of poor judgment, choices, and health.
 Beyond the obvious mental factors of depression and anger, low self-esteem can lead to alcoholism, drug abuse, eating disorders, and violence.
 These conditions, in turn, lead to physical diseases like heart and liver disease, obesity, diabetes, and so much more.
 Exercise can help rid you of defeatist thoughts and get you on the road to building self-esteem.

-In addition to the obvious health benefits like reducing the risk of disease, losing weight, maintaining good respiratory and circulatory health, and staying strong, exercise can significantly improve your outlook on life.
-When you exercise, your body releases endorphins, which elevate your mood and can weaken the impact of negative thought processes.
+Exercise can also significantly improve your outlook on life.
+When you exercise, your body releases endorphins which elevate your mood and can weaken the impact of negative thought processes.

 You don’t need an expensive gym membership or costly equipment to get a good workout.
 You can get a great workout at no cost in your own home, office, and neighborhood.
 Wall and chair exercises are an excellent way to work your abs and legs and gain core strength and balance.
 At an average cost of about $10, you can invest in an exercise ball and use it to do full workouts, or just sit on it while working on the computer or watching TV.
 Yoga and Tai Chi are outstanding mindful exercises that not only improve strength, flexibility, and balance but focus on breathing and meditation to help clear the mind.

-Make exercise a family affair.
-Incorporate hikes into your weekly events, create mini-triathlons for the entire family on the weekends, and find winter activities like snow-shoeing that can be fun and adventurous.
-As your children grow, they will remember these as fun family times, and will continue to be active throughout their lifetime.
+Incorporate hikes into your weekly events, create mini triathlons for the entire family on the weekends, and find winter activities like snowshoeing that can be fun and adventurous.
+As your children grow, they will remember these as fun family times and will continue to be active throughout their lifetime.

 The more you exercise, the more energy you will have, and you will find yourself wanting to step up your game.
-Consider HIIT, or High-Intensity Interval Training.
-Power bursts of exercise push your heart and respiratory rates higher for about 15-30 seconds at a time, followed by equal amounts of cool down time.
+Consider HIIT or High-Intensity Interval Training.
+Power bursts of exercise push your heart and respiratory rates higher for about 15-30 seconds at a time, followed by equal amounts of cool-down time.
 This is repeated in sets of about 10-15, depending on your fitness level.
-There are a number of apps that can help you with HIIT.
+There are many apps that can help you with HIIT.

 Building self-esteem is a journey, and exercise is your vehicle.
 Reaching your goals will provide a sense of accomplishment.
-Excellent support resources like blogs and apps can enhance your experience, like those through Xyngular.
-Learn how you can become more with Xyngular.
+Excellent support resources like blogs and apps can enhance your experience.